Can models of experiential learning help us think about how we learn?

 We may all instinctively reflect on what we experience, but the model assumes more intent, a structured three-step reflective process which encourages us to:

-- Replay the experience, possibly through a written journal [link to revised journaling nutshell] or describing the event to someone else, like a mentor or coach.
+- Replay the experience, possibly through a written journal or describing the event to someone else, like a mentor or coach.

-- Attending to feelings, focussing first on positive feelings about the experience, and then acknowledging any negative feelings that may form a barrier to our learning from it.
+- Attending to feelings, focusing first on positive feelings about the experience, and then acknowledging any negative feelings that may form a barrier to our learning from it.